fingerprintjs/fingerprintjs/contributing.md

 If you run the test command multiple times in parallel, BrowserStack will lose access to the Karma server (for some reason), that will cause the tests to hang infinitely, so try to run a single testing at once.

-To check the distributive TypeScript declarations, build the project and run:
+To check the distribution TypeScript declarations, build the project and run:

 ```bash
 yarn check:dts